 Digital Wireless Networks

-If you are looking to purchase a Motomon GPS tracking system, then you should be looking for a system that operates on a GSM/GPRS digital wireless network.
-All of the 1st tier wireless communications companies in the U.S. market have moved to digital wireless networks.
+If you are looking to purchase a MotoMon GPS tracking system, then you should be looking for a system that operates on a GSM/GPRS digital wireless network.
+All of the 1st tier wireless communication companies in the U.S. market have moved to digital wireless networks.
 There are two types of digital wireless protocols that the major communication companies have utilized for the build-out of their wireless networks

 Satellite Wireless Communications

-Should only be used when worldwide or 100% coverage is an essential customer requirement then usage of satellite communication is justified.
+Should only be used when worldwide or 100% coverage is an essential customer requirement, then usage of satellite communication is justified.

 Web-based Client Software